sban/narratives/README.md

-# Digital Semantic Grammar
+# Digital Story Grammar
-A program for the statistical software program R to perform digital semantic grammar analyses on qualitative data
+A program for the statistical software program R to perform digital story grammar analyses on textual data

 ## Install
 Install the program by downloading the file "DSG.R" and run the following command in R: <br/>